civicrm/civicrm-dev-docs/docs/api/index.md

 ## API Examples (APIv3 Only)

 Within the API Explorer you will be able to attain an example of the code that you should write to call the API.
-In APIv3, you can also access epscific examples of some API calls from the Examples tab within the explorer.
+In APIv3, you can also access specific examples of some API calls from the Examples tab within the explorer.
 You can also [explore these examples on GitHub](https://github.com/civicrm/civicrm-core/tree/master/api/v3/examples).

 ### API examples in your extensions